WalletMesh/wm-core/packages/jsonrpc/README.md

 * JSON-RPC 2.0 compliant client and server.
 * Type-safe method definitions using TypeScript generics.
-* Support for middleware functions on the server.
+* Support for middleware functions on the server with context passing.
 * Customizable transport layer for sending requests and responses.
 * Built-in error handling with custom error codes and messages.
 * Support for notifications (methods without responses).